Lets talk Bored Ape NFT's (4.Viewing)

 I understand you are invested in them and I wish you well Dan but just be careful you don't hang on to them too long.
 When the sell off starts you don't want to have a bag full of these.

-No prob it’s good to talk about, it is a volatile niche for sure and 95% of projects are crap just aping in on the fad, same way new-gtlds exploded 5yrs ago.
+No prob it’s good to talk about, it is a volatile niche for sure and 95% of projects are shit just aping in on the fad, same way new-gtlds exploded 5yrs ago.

 It’s impossible to compare domains and crypto or NFT’s.
 NFT’s are not a fad, they are here to stay and will change the face of many industries especially gaming and the metaverse.